Blog

 • Ctrl + Arrow keys – jump to the end of the data range

-• Ctrl + Shift + L – enable/disable filtering
+• Ctrl + Shift + L – Turn filtering on/off

-• Alt + = – automatically insert the SUM function
+• Alt + = – automatically inserts the SUM function

 Working with cells: